Garou: Mark of the Wolves: Cast and moves

 Terry was also redesigned, labeled as "cool" by the SNK staff because they thought Terry's previous look had become outdated.
-It was inspired by the style KOF characters have like Kyo Kusanagi, who tends to wear a high school uniform over a traditional fighting outfit.
-Another reason for the change of clothing was to symbolize Terry's more peaceful personality now displayed in Mark of the Wolves.
-The story was written with a cliffhanger from the get go, thus leaving open the possibility for a potential sequel.
+It was inspired by the style KOF characters have, like Kyo Kusanagi, who tends to wear a high school uniform over a traditional fighting outfit.
+Another reason for the change of clothing was to symbolize Terry's more peaceful personality, now displayed in Mark of the Wolves.
+The story was written with a cliffhanger from the get-go, thus leaving open the possibility for a potential sequel.
 New moves were created for both Rock and B. Jenet before development was put on hold.
-Kengo Asai, who previously worked in Voltage Fighter Gowcaizer, Money Puzzle Exchanger and The Last Blade series, was also involved in development of the game.
+Kengo Asai, who previously worked on Voltage Fighter Gowcaizer, Money Puzzle Exchanger and The Last Blade series, was also involved in the development of the game.
 Oda called Terry's strongest new move Buster Wolf to fit the Showa Era rather than God Geyser Twin.
 The design required a certain amount of ruggedness, but Oda was careful to keep him from looking too old-fashioned.
 Regarding his moves, Oda put together his kit with the intention of producing the "ultimate version of Terry".
 For this game, the intent was to make 35-year-old Terry feel a little more subdued, so he paid attention to those areas, but he still somersaults when he jumps, and goes into a full sprint when he dashes, so he hasn't really lost a step.
 He hopes Terry maintains his good health for more games.
 Gato primarily focuses on kick techniques and was inspired by Xiangfei.
 Meanwhile, B. Jenet was based on Alfred.
 The staff was concerned with Tizoc's size and mask, while Marco was given a vague sex appeal.
 The two Taekwondo users were given contrasting personalities but had to be given similar designs as a result of time constraints.
 Hokutomaru was given the air of a brat, with a small air of coolness, with moves meant to attract players.
 Freeman gave the designer nervous feelings due to similarities with another character.
 The two bosses were purposely illustrated to look strong.